-The main object of the event is to have fun in the design and build phase, and come to witness your Team's car being fired up and raced along a track at the Norman Lockyer Observatory (NLO) on Sunday 16th October 2016 from 14:00 to 15:00 (weather permitting).
-There are many other events taking part on this day and there is an entrance fee for the day of £8 per adult.
+The main object of the event is to have fun in the design and build phase, and come to witness your Team's car being fired up and raced along a track at the Norman Lockyer Observatory (NLO).
 (If you want your car raced on your behalf, but won't be there on the day please hand it to a member of the Committee before the race day.
 See "Identification" below.)

-There will be two competition winners from those who design and build their car on the day, and two from those who home-design and build:
+There will be two competition winners from those who design and build their car on the day and two from those who home-design and build: